Pipeline YAML Reference#

 - uname -a

-are perfectly correct pipeline YAML files that could
+All the displayed files are correct pipeline YAML files that could

 files.